Ghari (story): Plot

 The author, Premendra Mitra, addressed the issue of international terrorism in this story.
-Some agencies in Asia distributed cheap clock attached with explosives with timer which were distributed throughout Europe and the United States, most of which were programmed to explode at a particular time and date destroying major infrastructure of these countries.
-With timely intervention of GhanaDa a major impending world disaster was averted.
+Some agencies in Asia distributed cheap clock attached with explosives and timer, that were distributed throughout Europe and the United States.
+Most of these clocks were programmed to explode at a particular time and date to destroy major infrastructure of these countries.
+With timely intervention of GhanaDa, a major impending world disaster was averted.
 However, the crucial Eastbengal club versus Mohanbagan club football match was eventually missed by all.